Mt. Juliet, Tennessee Injury Attorneys

 The 15th Judicial District has established Local Rules which govern the day to day operations of the court.
 A copy of the Local Rules can be reviewed here.

 For 2010-2011, there were 160 tort cases (claims for wrongful death or personal injury) filed in Wilson County and 7 tort cases were tried.
 There was not a single verdict in favor of the injured party.
 For 2011-2012, there were 156 tort cases filed in Wilson County and 4 tort cases were tried to a verdict.
 Of those 4 cases, the injured party prevailed in only one.
 But, the verdict was substantial: $2,457,778.00.
 In 2012-2013, the case statistics were not good for injury victims.
 While there were 172 tort cases filed in Wilson County, only 7 were tried and the injured party lost every case.
 For the 2013-2014 period, 175 tort cases were filed and nine were tried.
 However, the accident victims lost all nine of the trials.
-Last year was much of the same: 177 cases filed with five trials.
+2014-2015 was much of the same: 177 cases filed with five trials.
 The injured party lost all five of those trials.
+Last year there were 179 cases filed with 5 going to trial.
+Again, all of the injured parties lost their trials.

 Experience Matters; Contact Us Today

 These stark case statistics highlight the need for an aggressive and experienced injury attorney.
 If you are from Mt.
-Juliet, or were injured there, call The Law Offices of John Day and speak with one of our talented and compassionate injury attorneys.
+Juliet, or were injured there, call The Law Offices of John Day, P.C. and speak with one of our talented and compassionate injury attorneys.

 We will provide a free, no-obligation consultation in which we will thoroughly review your injury case and advise you of your rights.
 If your injuries prevent you from coming to our office, we will gladly come to your home or the hospital.